 The origins of the phrase are scattered, with so many stories of its first use that I chose to digress, and explain it like this — everyone in the state of Alabama would probably prefer the first words their child says to be, “Roll Tide.”

-At the University of Alabama’s Bryant-Denny Stadium is filled with thousands of fans, and the state has been one of the premier college football locations for decades.
+The University of Alabama’s Bryant-Denny Stadium is filled with thousands of college football fans, and the state has been one of the premier college football locations for decades.
 This phrase is more than a chant honoring the university’s Crimson Tide athletics programs — it’s a way of life in Alabama, and if you come south, you better show respect and Roll Damn Tide.

 2. “I Believe That We Will Win”

 The cheer, popularized by the U.S. men’s soccer team run at the 2014 World Cup, actually came from a U.S. Naval Academy cheerleader, who first started the cheer in 1999 at the annual Army-Navy game.